GhanimAlkilani/Tawthiq-System-in-Ministry-of-Justice/README.md

 # Tawthiq-System-in-Ministry-of-Justice
-Tawthiq system aims to document all personal issues such as divorce, marriage contract, heritage and so on.
+An external system designed to comprehensively document personal matters such as divorce, marriage contracts, inheritance, and more.

-Using ASP.NET Web Forms and SQL Server.
+Built with ASP.NET Web Forms and SQL Server.

 [Tawthiq](https://inhaatportal.moj.gov.sa/HomePage.aspx)